tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 I answered.

 Slow, shaky breathing filled the line.
-Then—

-A laugh.
+Then he began to laugh.

 Low, drawling, thick with something I couldn’t name.
 A mouth full of tobacco chew.
 Or blood.